3D Gaussian Splatting: Survey, Technologies, Challenges, and Opportunities: 3DGS Components and Improvements

-Benefiting from the explicit representation of 3DGS, depth and normal direction attributes can be directly obtained, which can serve as constraints during training, particularly for surface reconstruction tasks. \textit{Depth-Normal Regularization} achieves depth-normal consistency by comparing the normal computed from the depth values with the predicted normal~\cite{dai2024high,jiang2024gaussianshader,lyu20243dgsr,yu2024gaussian}.
-This method effectively enforces constraints on both normal and depth simultaneously.
-Additionally, directly constraining either the normal or the depth is also feasible.\textit{Normal Regularization} often adopts a self-supervised paradigm due to the lack of direct supervision signals, which can be implemented by designing pseudo-labels from Gradient~\cite{chen2023neusg}, Shortest axis direction of Gaussian primitives~\cite{jiang2024gaussianshader} or SDF~\cite{yu2024gsdf,lyu20243dgsr}.
-Similarly, \textit{Depth Regularization} also adopts a similar approach; however, it not only aims for accurate depth values but also seeks to ensure clear surfaces in 3DGS.
-Depth Distortion loss~\cite{barron2022mip} aggregates Gaussian primitives along the ray,\\

-where $z$ is the intersection depth of Gaussian~\cite{huang20242d,yu2024gaussian}.
-In addition to self-supervised methods, incorporating additional pre-trained models to estimate normal~\cite{dai2024high} and depth~\cite{meng2024mirror,li2024dngaussian,zhu2023fsgs,xiong2023sparsegs} has proven to be more effective in \textit{Normal Regularization} and \textit{Depth Regularization.} Based on them, derived works introduce hard depth and soft depth regularization to address the geometry degradation and achieve more complete surfaces~\cite{li2024dngaussian}.
-A similar regularization term is \textit{SDF Regularization}, which is also a constraint strategy for surface reconstruction.
+Benefiting from the explicit representation, depth and normal attributes can be directly calculated and constrained during training, particularly for surface reconstruction tasks. \textit{Depth-Normal Regularization} achieves depth-normal consistency by comparing the normal computed from depth values with the predicted normal~\cite{dai2024high,jiang2024gaussianshader,lyu20243dgsr,yu2024gaussian}.
+This method enforces constraints on both normal and depth simultaneously.
+Additionally, directly constraining either the normal or the depth is also feasible. \textit{Normal Regularization} often adopts a self-supervised paradigm due to the lack of direct supervision signals, which can be implemented by designing pseudo-labels from gradients~\cite{chen2023neusg}, the shortest axis direction of Gaussian primitives~\cite{jiang2024gaussianshader}, or SDF~\cite{yu2024gsdf,lyu20243dgsr}.
+Similarly, \textit{Depth Regularization} adopts a similar approach; however, it not only aims for accurate depth values but also seeks to ensure clear surfaces in 3DGS.
+Depth Distortion loss~\cite{barron2022mip} aggregates Gaussian primitives along the ray,\\ where $z$ is the intersection depth of Gaussian~\cite{huang20242d,yu2024gaussian}.
+In addition to self-supervised methods, incorporating additional pre-trained models to estimate normal~\cite{dai2024high} and depth~\cite{meng2024mirror,li2024dngaussian,zhu2023fsgs,xiong2023sparsegs} has proven to be more effective in \textit{Normal Regularization} and \textit{Depth Regularization.} Derived works introduce hard depth and soft depth regularization to address the geometry degradation and achieve more complete surfaces~\cite{li2024dngaussian}.
+Similarly, SDF Regularization is also a constraint strategy for surface reconstruction.
 It achieves the desired surface by constraining the SDF that corresponds to 3DGS to an ideal distribution~\cite{guedon2023sugar,chen2023neusg,yu2024gsdf,lyu20243dgsr,bolanos2024gaussian}.